PhillipeAlves/wine_api/README.md

 ## About

-This is a simple REST APIs that return some JSON data that describes a breakdown of the TOTAL percentage of year, variety, region and year + variety information for a specific wine, ordered from highest percentage to lowest.
+This is a simple REST APIs that returns data in JSON format.
+It describes a breakdown of the TOTAL percentage of year, variety, region and year + variety information for a specific wine, ordered from highest percentage to lowest.

 ---